 Arginine, Nitric Oxide and Oxygen

-We can see therefore the benfits of l-arginine with the increased of nitric oxide allowing for oxygen to reach depleted areas.
+We can see therefore the benfits of l-arginine with the increase of nitric oxide allowing for oxygen to reach depleted areas.
 What is often misunderstood however is the the science behind how this happens.
 The Howard Hughes Medical Institute in 2005 showed that when l-arginine is used nitric oxide is added to the blood’s hemoglobin.
 This is important as Hemoglobin is the bloods oxygen carrying component.
 When used alongside traditional radiation therapy, l-arginine could have a significant role to play as has been acknowledged medically.
 Dr Mark Dewhurst said, ‘if we could raise the level of tumor oxygenation before radiation, we would have a better chance of killing more of the cancer cells’.
 The role of l-arginine in cancer treatment is certainly now being treated with ever more credibility.

 L-argininePlus is now available in the UK from our store found here